We focus on Pan-African political education & self organisation...

-As a community organisation, we believe it is important for our community to consider issues that affect us from our own perspective.
-We are providing the space for discussions and debates.
+As political party, we believe it is important for our community to consider issues that affect us from our own African perspective.
+We want to build the party so we can better support the struggles on the African continent and around the world.
+We are also providing the space for discussions and debates.
 We invite a wide range of African (Black) and other speakers to share their knowledge and join us in the discussions.
 We particularly encourage young people to attend and participate.

 Previous ALD Panel